Vance Lemmon, Ph.D.

 High Content Screening and Functional Genomics of the Nervous System

 The mass of information available from the various genome projects, together with sophisticated image analysis and laboratory automation has created an opportunity to revolutionize the study of the nervous system.
-Our laboratory has developed methods to test hundreds of genes in hundreds of thousands of neurons each week and obtain quantitative information about cell morphology and gene expression.
+Our laboratory, which is co-directed by John Bixby, has developed methods to test hundreds of genes or compounds in hundreds of thousands of neurons each week and obtain quantitative information about cell morphology and gene expression.
 This “high throughput” capability allows us to tackle questions about development and regeneration using Systems Biology approaches.
-The biological problem we have focused on for the past six years has been to uncover genes that promote or prevent axon regeneration.
+The biological problem we have focused since launching our laboratory at The Miami Project has been to uncover genes and compounds that promote or prevent axon regeneration.

 The Lemmon-Bixby lab has four ongoing projects related to axon regeneration.
-The first project springs from the fact that neurons in the peripheral nervous system are able to regenerate while neurons in the central nervous system (CNS) are not.
-By analyzing data from several molecular biological approaches we were able to identify 900 genes that are preferentially expressed in regenerating peripheral neurons; of particular interest is a sub-list of 40 transcription factors (TFs) that are likely to regulate expression of other genes.
-The top TF has been confirmed to enhance neurite growth when over-expressed in CNS neurons.
+The first project springs from the fact that neurons in the peripheral nervous system are able to regenerate axons while neurons in the central nervous system (CNS) are not.
+By analyzing data from several molecular biological approaches, including RNA-seq, we were able to identify genes that are differentially expressed in regenerating peripheral neurons; of particular interest is a set of transcription factors (TFs) that are likely to regulate expression of other genes.
+We have focused on Stat3 for several years and have shown that by fusing it to a viral activation domain, we can substantially boost axon regeneration of optic nerve axons and sprouting of CST axons (Exp Neurol.
+2016 PMID: 27060489).

-Our second project is based on the fact that young CNS neurons have a greater regenerative capacity than old CNS neurons (collaboration with Dr. Jeff Goldberg).
-We have used DNA microarray data to generate a list of 800 candidate genes.
-We have tested about 60% of the genes on our list, and have identified 4 TFs that have a robust effect on neurite growth: two enhance growth and two inhibit growth.
-Interestingly, the two TFs that enhance growth show decreased expression as development proceeds, and the two that inhibit axon growth show increased expression as the animal ages.
+Our second project is based on the fact that young CNS neurons have a greater regenerative capacity than old CNS neurons (collaboration with Dr. Murray Blackmore and Dr. Jeff Goldberg).
+We used DNA microarray data to generate a list of 800 candidate genes.
+We have tested genes on our list in our High Content Screening platform, and identified KLF transcription factors as key regulators of axon regeneration in the mammalian CNS (Science.
+2009 PMID: 19815778, Mol Cell Neurosci.
+2010 PMID: 20159039, Proc Natl Acad Sci U S A. 2012 PMID: 22529377).

 Vance Lemmon, Ph.D.